BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 The gardens of Grassalkovich Palace are usually open to the public every day from 10 am – 7 pm (Jan – March and Oct–Dec).
 You can visit it in April and May until 8 pm or June – Sept until 10 pm.

-13. Primate’s Palace, Bratislava
+13. Primate’s Palace

-One of the beautiful places to visit in Bratislava is the Primate’s Palace or Primaciálny palác in Slovak language.
+One of the beautiful places to visit is also the Primate’s Palace or Primaciálny palác in Slovak language.
 This beautiful pale pink neoclassical palace in the Old Town is the seat of Bratislava’s mayor.
 Unlike Grassalkovich, the 18th-century Primate’s Palace remains open to the public for tours.
+Why you should see it?
+Because the luxurious Primate’s Palace is one of the most beautiful classicist buildings in Slovakia.
+Moreover, Napoleon and the Holy Roman Emperor signed a peace treaty ‘The Peace of Pressburg’, in 1805.

 The highlights are the beautiful salons and the Hall of Mirrors decorated in red and gold.
 Also, don’t miss a rare collection of English tapestries from the 17th century and portraits of Hungarian rulers in the picture gallery.
 There is also a beautiful fountain with a statue of St George.